Wrangling Datasets SOP

 Notes

-• Broad will batch import once prior to the monthly release
+• Broad will batch import once prior to the monthly release (check the exact date on Import form release description)

 • See this sheet for a rolling list of projects where a an import request form has been filled out.